-With my kids’ help, I compiled a one-page list of ideas, broken down by category (Main Dish/Protein; Veggies; Fruits, etc), and included 10 new recipes for you to try out.
+With my kids’ help, I compiled a one-page list of ideas, broken down by category (Main Dish/Protein; Veggies; Fruits, etc), and included 10 new recipes for you to try out if you need them.

 - Attach to your fridge or inside of a kitchen cabinet (where you’ll see it frequently).

 - Using a fine-tip dry erase marker, go over this list with your kids and check off the items you plan to buy/pack for lunches during the week.